grahamshupe/served/README.md

 That said, the overarching goals of this project are as follows:

-1. Create a functional, modular program capable of sending and recieving GET requests.
+1. Create a functional, modular program capable of sending and receiving GET requests.
-2. Achieve performance and stess tolerance comparable to industry-leading server software such as nginx.
+2. Achieve performance and stress tolerance comparable to industry-leading server software such as nginx.
 3. Handle sockets at a low level, using system calls such as epoll to increase performance.
-4. Strictly adhere to internet standards as defined in the IETF's [RFC 9112](https://datatracker.ietf.org/doc/html/rfc9112) and [RFC 9110](https://datatracker.ietf.org/doc/html/rfc9110)
+4. Strictly adhere to internet standards as defined in the IETF's [RFC 9112](https://datatracker.ietf.org/doc/html/rfc9112) and [RFC 9110](https://datatracker.ietf.org/doc/html/rfc9110).

 Considering the scope of this project, I do not include safety or security as a goal.
-This is not to say that security was not considered while I made Served.
-In fact, many parts of the code are constructed to meticulously avoid buffer overflows and other security flaws.
-Rather, I simply cannot guarantee that Served will provide even a reason amount of security against attacks, and I do not expect it to.
+This is not to say that security was not considered while making Served.
+In fact, many parts of the code were carefully constructed to avoid buffer overflows and other security flaws.
+Rather, I simply cannot guarantee that Served will hold up against any attack, and you should never directly expose it to the internet.